Should your company engage a Virtual CFO for hire?

 - Do you just want to make enough to not have to worry about corporate finances?
 Can you afford a full-time CFO?

-If you have long term goals but can’t afford a full-time CFO, then you probably should hire the services of a virtual CFO.
+If you have long term goals but can’t afford a full-time CFO, then you probably should hire the services of a VCFO.

-The beauty of a virtual CFO is you only hire them for the service you need.
-When virtual CFO firms advertise for virtual CFO jobs, they are looking for CPAs with a wealth of experience in many areas.
+The beauty is you only hire them for the service you need.
+When firms advertise for virtual CFO jobs, they are looking for CPAs with a wealth of experience in many areas.

 So how do you find out the virtual CFO pricing?

-Your cost should be fixed with the virtual CFO, which is really no different from hiring a full time CFO.
+Your cost should be fixed with the VCFO, which is really no different from hiring a full time CFO.
 The cost for a virtual CFO, sometimes referred to as a fractional CFO, is usually a fraction of the cost of a full time CFO.

 If you think about it another way, you can get all the knowledge and expertise of a CFO, but for the cost of a lower level staff accountant.